 As she prepares for her senior year of college, Zoey shared the following recap of her internship experience and lessons learned during her time with us.

 As a student studying both landscape architecture and community and regional planning at Iowa State University, I wanted to gain more experience in the planning field before my final year.
 I spent the spring semester studying urban and transportation planning in Stockholm, Sweden and wanted to continue exploring those areas through an internship.
 Returning to my home of Des Moines for the summer, I was fortunate to find an opportunity to work on bike- and pedestrian-focused planning at Snyder & Associates.

 I kicked off my internship a mere two days after my return from Stockholm, but a steady workflow of engaging projects and a set of friendly new coworkers made for a smooth transition.
 My first week was filled with introductions to the office environment, file management, and even a few meetings and site visits.
-Staying busy made me feel like a true part of the company and with the work being related to my interests in transportation planning, I felt completely engaged with each tasks.
+Staying busy made me feel like a true part of the company, and because my work was related to my interest in transportation planning, I felt completely engaged with each task.

 Working at Snyder & Associates this summer, allowed me to explore bike- and pedestrian-focused planning in a professional setting.
 My manager, Mindy Moore, worked closely with me to provide projects I was excited to work on.
 She also encouraged me to attend a variety of community meetings and seminars related to our work.
 I saw how all of the roles within the company work together and experienced collaboration between different groups through each project.
 I was able to establish connections I will carry with me as I finish my degrees and move into the professional setting.

-My summer flew by and I am excited about the work I accomplished.
-I look forward to using the skills I gained, as I work to become a bike and pedestrian planner.
+My summer flew by, and I am excited about the work I accomplished.
+I look forward to using the skills I’ve gained as I work to become a bike and pedestrian planner.